 Learn about the different types of ruffles.
-Ruffles, or the ruff, has a memorable fashion history.
-The famous ruff or ruffle was especially well known in Elizabethan times.
+Ruffles, or the ruff, has a remarkable fashion history.
+The famous ruff or ruffle was exceptionally well known in Elizabethan times.
 Worn by men and women, the ruffles were predominantly worn around the neck.
 The concept of a ruffle has been popularized by fashion icons like Lady Diana and even Lady Gaga.
 Ruffles can be simply gathered fabric pieces on a sleeve or ornate layers of ruffled fabric on a ball gown.
 Wherever you plan to stitch a ruffle, there are some simple principles to consider.

 Types of Ruffles